 Buffalo & Chicago: Clay & Co. nd [ca. 1878?].
-Chromolithograph, 17 1/4 x 24 1/4 in. image on a 20 x 26 in. sheet.
-An elaborately illustrated advertisement for "The Old Reliable Schuttler Wagon."
-A frontier trading post or fort is shown partially surrounded by a stockade fence set in clearing near a river, and surrounded by mountains (likely the Rockies).
+Chromolithographic advertising print, 17 1/4 x 24 1/4 inches [image], on a 20 x 26 inch sheet, an elaborately illustrated advertisement for "The Old Reliable Schuttler Wagon."
+A frontier trading post or fort is shown partially surrounded by a stockade set in a clearing near a river, surrounded by Mountains (likely the Rockies).
 A long train of covered wagons approaches the site from a trail leading down from one of the hills.
-In the clearing tents are encamped, horses are being watered, a campfire is kindled and a group of people gather around.
-"The Old Reliable Schuttler Wagon" is painted on a rock at the left foreground of the image, and a man drives a farm wagon with "Peter Schuttler, Chicago" printed on the side.
+In the clearing tents are encamped, horses being watered, and a campfire kindled with a group of people gathered around.
+"The Old Reliable Schuttler Wagon" is painted on a rock at the left foreground of the image, with a man driving a farm wagon with "Peter Schuttler, Chicago" printed on the side.
 For a trade catalogue issued by this company, see Romaine, p.
 89. Another version of this advertising print was issued by Achert & Henckel Lithographers of Cincinnati.
 Peters America on Stone, pp. 142-143.
 Apparently not located on OCLC.
 Beautiful copy of a dramatic brightly colored image.
 (9832).
 Item #61995